 TB-403 has received Orphan Drug Designation for medulloblastoma from the European Medicines Agency.

-TB-403 is being developed in collaboration with Oncurious, a subsidiary of ThromboGenics.
-In July 2017, BioInvent’s ownership in TB-403 increased from 40 to 50 percent following renegotiation of the longstanding collaboration agreement signed in 2004.
-BioInvent continues to contribute 50 percent of the development costs.
+TB-403 is developed in collaboration with Oncurious, a subsidiary of ThromboGenics.
+BioInvent’s ownership in TB-403 is 50 percent and contributes with 50 percent of the development costs.

 Patents for TB-403 and similar antibodies have been granted in Europe, the US, Japan and several additional countries, and patent applications are pending in further countries.
 Patents covering use of antibodies against PIGF, for example for the purpose of treating or preventing cancer, have also been granted, including in the US.